 Additionally, BHCC has designated the following items as directory information: student name, academic program, semesters of attendance, current enrollment status, Dean's list, degrees or certificates awarded and dates of graduation.
 Directory information may be released by the college to a third party requesting such student information without first obtaining the student's consent.

 A student has the right to refuse to permit the college to release directory information, as limited by law.
-To complete a request for non-disclosure, fill out the form and return it to Academic Records Office.
+To complete a request for non-disclosure, fill out the form and return it to Student Central Office.
 A student can reverse his/her request for non-disclosure by completing the request for revocation form.

 A student can waive his/her FERPA rights (one time or open ended) by providing the College authorization to release specifically identified information directly to a third-party (for example, a family member or potential employer).
 To request such a release, complete the ‘Student Information Release Authorization’ form in Academic Records